varabyte/kotter/README.md

-* Compose is tightly tied to the current Kotlin compiler version, which means if you are targeting a particular version of the Kotlin language, you can easily see the dreaded error message: `This version (x.y.z) of the Compose Compiler requires Kotlin version a.b.c but you appear to be using Kotlin version d.e.f which is not known to be compatible.` I suspect this issue with Compose will improve over time, but for the present, and for something as simple as a glorified console printer, I didn't want to tie things down.
+* Compose is tightly tied to the current Kotlin compiler version, which means if you are targeting a particular version of the Kotlin language, you can easily see the dreaded error message: `This version (x.y.z) of the Compose Compiler requires Kotlin version a.b.c but you appear to be using Kotlin version d.e.f which is not known to be compatible.`
+  * Using Kotlin v1.3 for some reason?
+You're out of luck.
+  * I suspect this issue with Compose will improve over time, but for the present, it still seems like a non-Compose approach could be useful to many.

 * Compose is great for rendering a whole, interactive UI, but console printing is often two parts: the active part that the user is interacting with, and the history, which is static.
-To support this with Compose, you'd need to manage the history list yourself and keep appending to it, and it was while thinking about an API that addresses this limitation that I envisioned Konsole.
+To support this with Compose, you'd need to manage the history list yourself and keep appending to it, and it was while thinking about an API that addressed this limitation that I envisioned Konsole.

 ### Tested Platforms